"Being an artist is the same as being a behavioral biologist: You have to be patient, open minded and willing to observe every little detail."

 My originals can only be purchased on this site.

 If you would like a customized illustration of an animal or plant of your choosing.
+My art has been featured and published many times!

 My work is driven by my fascination for life.
 How all beings are so amazing in their form and function.
 Unique and beautiful!